bbalganjjm/natural_js/html/naturaljs/template/documents/template-guide_en_US.md

 ...
 ```

-As above, even if no context is specified in the selector of the context option, the view element of the page is automatically specified as the context argument of the selector .

-`context : ".detail"` => `context : N(".detail", cont.view)`
+If you declare the context option as above, a syntax that is found within the view, such as `N(".detail", view)`, is automatically generated.

 >**The function name string of the `onOpen option of N.tab and N.popup components must start with onOpen (“onOpen”, “onOpenABC”, etc.).
 Otherwise, the onOpen function is executed before the init function of the Controller object, so you may not be able to reference component instances.**